Will the Fed move to lower interest rates?

 The Federal Open Market Committee (FOMC) typically meets every six weeks to discuss interest rate policy.

-The FOMC is a rotating, 12-person sub-committee within the Federal Reserve, headed by Federal Reserve Chairwoman Janet Yellen.
+The FOMC is a rotating, 12-person sub-committee within the Federal Reserve, headed by Federal Reserve Chairman Jerome Powell.

 The FOMC meets eight times annually on a pre-determined schedule, and on an emergency basis, when needed, as was required between 2008-2011 when the U.S. economy was staving off depression; and in 2013 when the U.S. government failed to raise its debt limit.

-The FOMC’s most well-known role worldwide is as keeper of the Fed Funds Rate.
+The FOMC’s most well-known role worldwide is as keeper of the federal funds rate.
+But how exactly does the fed funds rate impact your wallet?

 It’s a common belief that the Federal Reserve “makes” consumer mortgage rates.
-It doesn’t.
-The Fed doesn't make mortgage rates.
+In fact, it doesn’t.
 Mortgage rates are made on Wall Street.

-Here’s proof: Over the last two decades, the Fed Funds Rate and the average 30-year fixed rate mortgage rate have differed by as much as 5.25%, and by as little as 0.50%.
+Here’s proof: Over the last two decades, the fed funds rate and the average 30-year fixed mortgage rate have differed by more than 5%, and by as little as 0.50%.

-That said, the Fed does exert an influence on today’s mortgage rates.
+That said, the Fed does influence today’s mortgage rates.